kgscialdone/haven-json/README.md

   their data at every step
 - Provides a DSL syntax as Javascript-like as possible within the restraints of the Kotlin language
-- Uses no external dependencies other than the [kotlintest](https://github.com/kotlintest/kotlintest) testing framework
+- Uses no third-party dependencies other than the [kotlintest](https://github.com/kotlintest/kotlintest) testing framework
 - Provides extensive test cases to ensure there are as few bugs and inconsistencies as possible